mehulagg/gitlab_test/doc/push_rules/push_rules.md

 of your developers' mistakes.
 Every branch that doesn't match your push rule will get rejected.

+Note that your default branch is always allowed, regardless of the branch name regular expression (regex) specified.
+GitLab is configured this way because typically, merges have the default branch as their target.
+If you have a different target branch, include it in your regex.
+(See [Enabling push rules](#enabling-push-rules.)
+The default branch is a [protected branch](../user/project/protected_branches.md) by default, which already limits users to push directly.

 ## Enabling push rules

 >**Note:**